Symbolic Quantum-Trajectory Method for Multichannel Dicke Superradiance

-We note that related works on multilevel superradiant dynamics have shown that cavity-mediated decay of multilevel atoms can end in permutation-symmetric entangled dark states~\cite{Orioli2022emergent}.
-More recently, Mok \emph{et al.} analyzed many-body superradiant decay with competing branches and proved a “winner-takes-all” ground-state selection under permutation symmetry, obtained by a hydrodynamic continuum description~\cite{mok2025}.
-In contrast, we derive exact, closed solutions of the $d$-channel Dicke master equation via a symbolic quantum-trajectory construction, providing the full transient dynamics and exact steady-state distributions for any $N$, results not obtained in Refs.~\cite{Orioli2022emergent,mok2025}.
+Previous work on multilevel superradiant dynamics has shown, for example, cavity-mediated decay of multilevel atoms into permutation-symmetric entangled dark states~\cite{Orioli2022emergent}.
+Mok \emph{et al.} analyzed many-body decay with competing branches and proved a “winner-takes-all’’ ground-state selection from a hydrodynamic continuum description~\cite{mok2025}.
+In contrast, we obtain exact closed solutions of the $d$-channel Dicke master equation via a symbolic trajectory construction, giving full transient dynamics and exact steady-state distributions for any $N$, which are not available in Refs.~\cite{Orioli2022emergent,mok2025}.

-In Fig.~\ref{fig:fig1}(a), we illustrate a possible way to engineer multichannel Dicke superradiance via lossy cavity modes resonant with the emitters' decay branches.
-These act as permutationally-symmetric reservoirs that funnel all radiation into collective channels~\cite{park2022cavity}.
-For cavity modes with decay rates \(\kappa_\alpha\) coupled with strengths \(\tilde{g}_\alpha\) to the transitions \(\ket{e}\!\to\!\ket{g_\alpha}\), adiabatic elimination in the bad-cavity regime \(\kappa_\alpha \gg \tilde{g}_\alpha\) yields a purely dissipative Dicke master equation with the same collective jump operators \(\hat S_\alpha\) but cavity-tuned rates, $\Gamma_\alpha={4\tilde{g}_\alpha^{2}}/{\kappa_\alpha}$ and no collective Lamb shift (the shift vanishes exactly at resonance; see Appendix~\ref{App:AdiabaticElimination}).
-Two orthogonal polarizations of a single cavity, or two crossed cavities, realize a two-channel scenario with independently tunable rates \(\Gamma_{1,2}\); adjusting \(\tilde{g}_\alpha\) (or \(\kappa_\alpha\)) sets the ratio \(r=\Gamma_2/\Gamma_1\) that controls the steady-state ground state distribution in Fig.~\ref{fig:fig1}(b,c).
-This leads to a sharp transition around the balanced decay point $r\!=\!1$, for a large emitter number, where the ground state distribution is flat, in contrast to the binomial distribution for independent decay.
+Figure~\ref{fig:fig1}(a) illustrates a possible implementation of multichannel Dicke superradiance via lossy cavity modes resonant with the emitters' decay branches.
+These modes act as permutation-symmetric reservoirs that funnel all radiation into collective channels~\cite{park2022cavity}.
+For cavity modes with decay rates $\kappa_\alpha$ coupled with strengths $\tilde{g}_\alpha$ to transitions $\ket{e}\!\to\!\ket{g_\alpha}$, adiabatic elimination in the bad-cavity regime $\kappa_\alpha \gg \tilde{g}_\alpha$ yields a purely dissipative Dicke master equation with the same collective jump operators $\hat S_\alpha$ and cavity-tuned rates $\Gamma_\alpha=4\tilde{g}_\alpha^{2}/\kappa_\alpha$, without collective Lamb shift (it vanishes at resonance; see Appendix).
+Two orthogonal polarizations of a single cavity, or two crossed cavities, generate a two-channel scenario with independently tunable rates $\Gamma_{1,2}$ and adjusting $\tilde{g}_\alpha$ (or $\kappa_\alpha$) sets the ratio $r=\Gamma_2/\Gamma_1$ that controls the steady-state ground-state distribution in Fig.~\ref{fig:fig1}(b,c).
+For large $N$ this leads to a sharp transition around the balanced decay point $r\!=\!1$, where the ground-state distribution is flat, in contrast to the binomial distribution for independent decay.
+This cavity set-up is a far more faithful implementation of the model Eq.~\eqref{eq:ME_intro} than emitters in a small volume.
+Emitters in a small volume in general lead to much more complicated dynamics due to the vectorial character of dipolar interactions and the short-range unitary photon exchange term that diverges.